Admission to the Dietetic Internship Distance Track

-Evidence of the ability to be self-directed and organized
+- Evidence of the ability to be self-directed and organized

-Commitment to the profession of dietetics
+- Commitment to the profession of dietetics

-The Admissions Decision is based on:
+The Admissions Decision Is Based On:

-A completed centralized internship application
+- A completed centralized internship application

-Important: In your personal statement please indicate if you are applying to the Onsite Track or Distance Track.
+Important In your personal statement please indicate if you are applying to the Onsite Track or Distance Track.

-Timeline for Internship Applicants for Spring 2014:
+Timeline for Internship Applicants for Spring Match

 DI Program Needs

-Original Verification Statement of Didactic Program completion.
+- Original Verification Statement of Didactic Program completion.

-Verification of malpractice insurance [Research for the best premium, possible companies - Marsh or HPSO].
+- Verification of malpractice insurance [Research for the best premium, possible companies - Marsh or HPSO].

-Criminal background checks.
+- Criminal background checks.

-Child abuse check.
+- Child abuse check.

-All interns need a web cam.
+- All distance track interns need a web cam.

-Please note that acceptance into the Graduate School does not imply that you have been accepted in to the DI Program.
+Please note that acceptance into the Graduate School does not imply that you have been accepted into the DI Program.

 You are strongly advised to contact the director of the DI program before applying in order to receive any updated information.